COSC3020/asynchronous-functions-JacobMorgan3/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+### Analysis
+The worse case analysis for this function would be $\Theta(n)$.
+If no processes where done at the same time then if would have to go through each element of the array, one at a time, so n.